TomInTheBytes/SANS-HHC-2024/docs/index.md

 ## Personal note

 This is the first time I have written a write-up for a CTF, and the second time completing the SANS Holiday Hack Challenge after tackling it in 2022.
 I have thoroughly enjoyed the creativity and effort put into each challenge and highly appreciate this being available for free.
+I also want to shoutout the awesome community on Discord that supported me with nudges when I needed them the most!

 Besides practicing my CTF skills, this write-up has also allowed me to gain experience with Github pages and MKDocs Material, two technologies that I have been wanting to experiment with.
 I have also opted to test ChatGPT more in depth using their premium offering for a month and learn more about writing effective prompts (more information below).
 All-in-all, this has been a pleasure to work on!

 ## Write-up information